buzzxI/clox/README.md

-lox interpreter implementation with c
+lox interpreter implementation in c

 ```shell
 # build the project